Tommy Smith

 Family Background and Racing Lineage

-Thomas Smith comes from a family with strong ties to both motorsports and business.
-His grandfather, Peter Smith, founded the Specialized Container Transport Group.
-His father, Geoff Smith, is the Managing Director of SCT Logistics.
-Racing talent runs in the family, with his uncle Jack Smith having competed in the Supercars Championship.
+Smith comes from a family with strong ties to both Australian business and motorsport.
+His grandfather, Peter Smith, founded the Specialized Container Transport (SCT) Group, and his father, Geoff Smith, currently serves as Managing Director of SCT Logistics.
+His uncle, Jack Smith, is a former Supercars Championship driver who raced with Brad Jones Racing.

 Personal Life